Kip Simons named Head Coach of the Year; Josh Loeser and Jeff Robinson named top USAG assistants.

 Kip Simons was named the USAG Varsity Head Coach of the Year for the third time.

-Helping the Falcons to three consecutive USAG National Championship titles, Robinson has been named the USAG Assistant Coach of the Year during each of his first three seasons.
-In addition to the team titles at the USAG Championships, Air Force has claimed three straight titles at the All-Academy Championships, posted its best-ever finish at the NCAA National Qualifier and set five Academy records since Robinson's arrival.
+While helping the Falcons to four consecutive USAG National Championship titles, Robinson was named the USAG Assistant Coach of the Year during each of his first three seasons.
+In addition to the team titles at the USAG Championships, Air Force has claimed four straight titles at the All-Academy Championships, posted its best-ever finish at the NCAA National Qualifier and set 14 Academy records since Robinson's arrival.

-Since 1986, Robinson has worked with USA Gymnastics, including three years as the Junior Olympic Program Coordinator (2006-08).
+Robinson has worked with USA Gymnastics since 1986, including three years as the Junior Olympic Program Coordinator (2006-08).
 He also served two terms as chairman of the men's age group competition committee, worked on the Task Force for Elite Training Alternatives committee and has served as a guest clinician and presenter at numerous USAG Men's Coaching Workshops and at the USAG National and Regional Congress.